“As Is” in Texas Residential Transactions

 In evaluating the enforceability of an “as is” conveyance, “the nature of the transaction and the totality of the circumstances surrounding the agreement must be considered.
 Where the ‘as is’ clause is an important part of the basis of the bargain, not an incidental or ‘boilerplate’ provision, and is entered into by parties of relatively equal bargaining position, a buyer’s affirmative agreement that he is not relying on the representations of the seller should be given effect.”
 Kupchynsky v.
 Nardiello, 230 S.W.3d 685, 690 (Tex.
 App.—Dallas 2007, pet. denied).

-PART ONE: ACHIEVING AN “AS IS”
+PART ONE:

-CONVEYANCE FOR THE SELLER
+ACHIEVING “AS IS” FOR THE SELLER

 Sellers Prefer “As Is”

-However, inclusion of “as is” clauses in the contract and warranty deed does not relieve the seller of the obligation to disclose material facts, defects, needed repairs, and adverse conditions relating to the property.
+Inclusion of an “as is” clauses in the contract and deed does not relieve the seller of the obligation to disclose material facts, defects, needed repairs, and adverse conditions relating to the property.
 There is no clause, provision, or waiver that can be added to a residential real estate contract that eliminates this duty on the part of the seller or that would allow the seller to commit fraud.
 An “as is” clause (no matter how comprehensive) is insufficient protect a seller of residential property if there is willful concealment or if the seller engages in fraudulent inducement.
 Ritchy v.
 Pinnell, 357 S.W.3d 410 (Tex.App.—Texarkana 2012, no pet.)

 The next several paragraphs outline steps that a seller can take to assure a true “as is” conveyance.

-Check Box 7.D.(1) of the Contract
+Seller’s Should Check Box 7.D.(1)

 A seller of residential real estate who seeks to convey property in “as is” condition should undertake several steps to protect the seller’s interest, starting with checking the box at 7.D.(1) of the TREC Contract.
 This provision states: